carbocation/signalstickers/README.md

 # signalstickers
-A tool to convert .gif files to .webp files for Signal stickers
+A tool to convert .gif files to square animated .png files for Signal stickers